base-org/pessimism/docs/API.md

 - `SERVER_READ_TIMEOUT`: The read timeout second duration for the server (eg. `10`)
 - `SERVER_WRITE_TIMEOUT`: The write timeout second duration for the server (eg. `10`)

+### Components
+The Pessimism API is broken down into the following constituent components:
+* `handlers`: The handlers package contains the HTTP handlers for the API.
+Each handler is responsible for handling a specific endpoint and is responsible for parsing the request, calling the appropriate service method, and renders a response.
+* `service`: The service package contains the business logic for the API.
+The service is responsible for handling calls to the core Pessimism subsystems and is responsible for validating incoming requests.
+* `models`: The models package contains the data models used by the API.
+Each model is responsible for representing a specific data type and is used to parse and validate incoming requests.
+* `server`: The server package contains the HTTP server for the API.
+The server is responsible for serving the API and is responsible for handling incoming requests and dispatching them to the appropriate handler function.

 ### Authorization and Authentication
 TBD